mridul037/mridul037/README.md

 **Quote of the hour:**

-You should name a variable using the same care with which you name a first-born child.
+A language that doesn't affect the way you think about programming, is not worth knowing.

-~ Jim Coplien
+~ Alan Perlis
 <pre>

 </pre>